MizaGBF/GBFAP/readme.md

 In a similar fashion, classes must be set in the code too.
 Just look at the full list in `updater.py` for more examples.
 Once the change is done, run `updater.py` again for the concerned characters.

+In a similar ways, some summons share assets, such as the Arcarum ones.
+The groups must be defined in the `SHARED_SUMMONS` variable.

+There are other weird exceptions, I recommend trying to read the code for more infos.

 # Additional Notes
 Downloaded assets are saved in the following folders: